MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/setonetimebootsource-cim-physicalcomputersystemview.md

 ---
-Description: 'This method is used to set the one time boot source for the next boot on this computer system.'
+Description: This method is used to set the one time boot source for the next boot on this computer system.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'df4ff4d9-1188-4b27-a921-7f7ec4a9b7e7'
+ms.assetid: df4ff4d9-1188-4b27-a921-7f7ec4a9b7e7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SetOneTimeBootSource method of the CIM\_PhysicalComputerSystemView class'
+title: SetOneTimeBootSource method of the CIM\_PhysicalComputerSystemView class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetOneTimeBootSource method of the CIM\_PhysicalComputerSystemView class